heapwolf/cpp-libasync/README.md

 ## EACH
 Run the function on each item in the array in series, each one running once the previous function has completed.
+For each item the lambda is executed in a separate thread.
 If `push` is not called, the iteration will stop.
-You can also terminate flow by pushing `nullptr` as the value to `push`.
+You can also terminate flow by passing `nullptr` as the value to `push`.

 ```cpp
 vector<string> arr { "foo", "bar", "bazz" };